 --Explain the derivation of equation (2)

 The mathematical equations were entered into the software Mathematica and this software was used to analytically calculate the impact velocity at the resonance frequency.
-It was added in the paper that, this equation was solved using Mathematica.
+It was added in the paper that this equation was solved using Mathematica.

 --Clarify whether the rotation of the sphere is modeled in the dynamic simulation

 To the coauthors: I am thinking that we should maybe remove the sphere rotation.
 We mow use magnets in the experiments to have more force.
 The sphere cannot rotate because the magnet is oriented along the magnetic field.
+(Aaron: I agree)

 --State how the simulation was implemented, whether in a simulation software such as Simulink/Simscape, or coded by the authors, or otherwise.